oliverkurth/rhizofs/README.md

 When given the `--keyfile` with a filename, it will be read for the public key, and another file with the name `.secret` appended will be read for the secret key (see `rhizo-keygen` below).

+When given the `--authorized-keys-file` with a filename, it will be read for a list of authenticated (public) client keys, with one key per line.
+Only clients that use any of one the keys will be allowed access.

 **use with systemd**